 When the prompt says "Relocalizing..." make sure that you point your camera at one of the areas you had previously scanned.

 After a successful relocalization, you'll notice that the logos teleported back to their original location.
 This is Persistence.
+You will also note that the previous saved mesh will be drawn on screen.
+Please see notes at the end of this document for more details on how this system works.

 The 6D logo positions also need to be saved somewhere.
 In this example, we are saving them to our 6D web service we allow developers to also use for rapid prototyping.
 Once the map relocalizes, we download the file which contains the positions of the logos, parse it, then move the logos to their respective positions.